amuse-smile/learn-angularjs/README.md

 ```

 > Step 2.
-Now we have to add it to the providers property of the NgModule decorator in src/app/app.module.ts,
+Now we have to add it to the providers property of the NgModule decorator in app.module.ts,

 Import service (can be found in spec.ts file for previously created service )